The Importance Of Getting A Job Confirmed In Writing | Checkatrade

 Edit your profile, view callback requests and ask for feedback from customers.

-We caught up with Checkatrade member Kevin Robinson from Home Fixed to find out more about written business to client contracts and just how important they are.
+We caught up with Checkatrade member Mark Elliott from S4G Drone Services to find out more about written business-to-customer contracts and just how important they are.

-So, when should you have a written contract between a builder and a client?
+So, when should you have a written contract between a tradesperson and a customer?

 Builder asking couple to sign written contract